-The money isn't with HSBC - it's with someone else.
-In these circumstances, I'm not persuaded it would be equitable to order HSBC to reimburse the funds, when Ms A knows who that party is, and has a direct link with them (having already paid them before).
+A relevant factor here is that the money isn't with HSBC - it's with someone else.
+In these circumstances, I'm not persuaded it would be equitable to order HSBC to reimburse the funds, when Ms A knows who that party is, and has a direct link with them (having already paid them).

 The compensation paid (£2,000) sits in our substantial bracket.
 Weighing this up and the fact that the bank raised a recall of the payment (which is what I'd expect it to do), I consider the amount is fair.
 It recognises HSBC's actions had a substantial short-term impact on Ms A, with some ongoing effects in her having to recover her money.
-It follows, I won't be asking HSBC to do anymore to resolve this complaint.
+It follows, I won't be asking the bank to do anymore to resolve this complaint.